-All subclasses of LazyListFct will simply redefine f to be a particular () -> LazyList function, e.g.
+Subclasses of LazyListFct then simply redefine f to be one particular () -> LazyList function, e.g.

 '''

-class SeqTail extends LazyListFct{
+class ExLazyListFct extends LazyListFct{

-LazyList f() { return seq(s,l); }
+LazyList f() { return seq(1,100); }

 }

 '''

 Whenever a particular function must be passed as a value, an instance of a subclass of LazyListFct is used.
 The class you need to implement, LazyList, is structured as follows: